SaidYandarbiev/thesis-alignment-internal-bias/README.md

 - training scripts for general, parallel single-axis, and sequential SFT/DPO alignment;
 - custom StereoSet scoring code for causal language models;
-- CrowS-Pairs post-processing and analysis code;
+- CrowS-Pairs and BBQ were evaluated using lm-evaluation-harness; this repository includes the main training, StereoSet evaluation, internal analysis, and result aggregation code used for the thesis.
 - internal analysis scripts for probing, cosine similarity, and word association networks;
 - checkpoint configuration files for the internal analysis pipeline;
 - aggregation scripts used to summarize external and internal results.